pauloricardo50/meteor/README.md

     - Use `meteor npm run setup-clean` to empty npm cache, regenerate `package-lock`s and reset meteor
 1.  run a single microservice by going into the microservice folder and starting it with `meteor npm start`
     - run more apps as needed by repeating this command within each microservice folder
-1. When running the apps from with a clean DB, a few demo users will be created.
+1. When running the apps with a clean DB, a few demo users will be created that you can use to quickly log in
     - 2 `dev` users will be created, `florian@e-potek.ch` and `quentin@e-potek.ch`
     - Their passwords are all `12345`